 - Cost differences between a water main repair, or a full replacement.

 You may think a water main repair can be done at any time, and on any line.
 That is actually far from the truth.
 In NYC for instance, there are strict guidelines of what type of lines can be repaired.
 There are also other factors that help in making your hiring decision the most intelligent one.
-What follows are the 3 key initial questions to answer:
+What follows are the 3 key initial questions to get answers to:

 1. Which water main materials are legal to repair?